-- Only significance levels actually used in the table data should be included in the notes. - Unless a variable is unique to a table, avoid defining variables in the notes to the table.
-Rather, place the definitions in an Appendix, and refer to the Appendix in the notes. - Numbered equations that have been stated in the text of the article should be referenced by the equation number rather than duplicated in the table or panel titles or in the table notes.
+- Tables should include test statistics in parentheses below coefficient estimates. - If data are bold or in italics (or other special treatment), ensure that the meaning of that treatment is described in the table notes. - The meaning of any parenthetical data in the table must be explained in the table notes unless it is explained by a row or column label within the table itself. - For data expressed as percentages, the percent sign (%) should be included in the appropriate heading and not with the individual results. - Avoid mixing panels with portrait and landscape orientations in the same table.
+All panels should use the same orientation whenever possible. - Table notes should appear together at the bottom of the table, not after individual panels.
+Use superscript lowercase letters for linked footnotes. - Unless a variable is unique to a table, avoid defining it in the notes to the table.
+Rather, place the definition in an Appendix and refer to the Appendix in the notes. - Numbered equations that have been stated in the text of the article should be referenced by the equation number rather than included in the table or panel titles or in the table notes.

-9. Figures
+11. Figures